Donuts and smoothing rings

-When you are unable to flange mount a port intake, why not try a "donut" or smoothing ring?
+When you are unable to flange mount a port intake, don't just leave it hangin' - fit a Donut ring or a Smoothing ring

-If there isn't enough clearance for a "donut style" ring, a smaller "smoothing ring" can be used
+If there isn't enough clearance for this, a smaller smoothing ring will always fit.

 The easiest way to make them would probably be with a lathe, but most DIY speaker builders don't have one.
 Most of us however do have a router.
-Here are walk-thru's for both the "donut style" rings and the "smoothing rings" - You will need the following bits:
+Here are walk-thru's for both styles of rings - You will need the following bits:

 Router bits used - Small Groove, 45 degree Chamfer, Rollover, Flush-trim

 If you are making more than one, it is easiest to do them all at once.
-I like to screw my sheet to a sacrificial board underneath.
-This allows me to use screws to hold the centres of any circles I cut out, preventing the circle jig from moving when the last little bit is cut.
+Screwing your sheet to a sacrificial board underneath allows the use of screws to hold the centres of any circles cut out, preventing the circle jig from moving when the last little bit is cut.

 Step 1 - Cut the starting rings